MicrosoftDocs/entra-docs/docs/identity/authentication/concept-resilient-controls.md

 Order of activation:

 1. Exclude ContingencyAccess, CoreAdmins, and EmergencyAccess from the existing MFA policy.
 Verify a user in ContingencyAccess can access SharePoint Online and Exchange Online.
-2. Enable Policy 1: Verify users on Domain Joined devices who are not in the exclude groups are able to access Exchange Online and SharePoint Online.
+2. Enable Policy 1: Verify users on Domain Joined devices who aren't in the exclude groups are able to access Exchange Online and SharePoint Online.
 Verify users in the Exclude group can access SharePoint Online and Exchange from any device.
-3. Enable Policy 2: Verify users who are not in the exclude group cannot get to SharePoint Online and Exchange Online from their mobile devices.
+3. Enable Policy 2: Verify users who aren't in the exclude group can't get to SharePoint Online and Exchange Online from their mobile devices.
 Verify users in the Exclude group can access SharePoint and Exchange from any device (Windows/iOS/Android).
-4. Enable Policy 3: Verify users who are not in the exclude groups cannot access SharePoint and Exchange off the corporate network, even with a domain joined machine.
+4. Enable Policy 3: Verify users who aren't in the exclude groups can't access SharePoint and Exchange off the corporate network, even with a domain joined machine.
 Verify users in the Exclude group can access SharePoint and Exchange from any network.
-5. Enable Policy 4: Verify all users cannot get Exchange Online from the native mail applications on mobile devices.
+5. Enable Policy 4: Verify all users can't get Exchange Online from the native mail applications on mobile devices.
 6. Disable the existing MFA policy for SharePoint Online and Exchange Online.

 In this next example, **Example B - Contingency Conditional Access policies to allow mobile access to Salesforce**, a business app’s access is restored.
 In this scenario, the customer typically requires their sales employees access to Salesforce (configured for single-sign on with Microsoft Entra ID) from mobile devices to only be allowed from compliant devices.
-The disruption in this case is that there is an issue with evaluating device compliance and the outage is happening at a sensitive time where the sales team needs access to Salesforce to close deals.
-These contingency policies will grant critical users access to Salesforce from a mobile device so that they can continue to close deals and not disrupt the business.
+The disruption in this case is that there's an issue with evaluating device compliance and the outage is happening at a sensitive time where the sales team needs access to Salesforce to close deals.
+These contingency policies grants critical users access to Salesforce from a mobile device so that they can continue to close deals and not disrupt the business.
 In this example, **SalesforceContingency** contains all the Sales employees who need to retain access and **SalesAdmins** contains necessary admins of Salesforce.

 **Example B - Contingency Conditional Access policies:**